HBPol/rag-trader/api/README.md

 `staging` and `prod`.

 `.env.example` contains a ready-to-use DSN targeting the docker-compose Postgres service; copy it into your `.env` to get started quickly.
+The settings loader now reads that file automatically (or an override specified via `RAGTRADER_API_ENV_FILE`) before evaluating environment variables, while still letting explicit exports take precedence.
 When `RAGTRADER_API_POSTGRES_DSN` is omitted and the database requirement is enabled (the default), the API will synthesize a DSN using the `POSTGRES_HOST`, `POSTGRES_PORT`, `POSTGRES_DB`, `POSTGRES_USER`, and